Raigforce/tuffblud.misc/logs.md

 # RULESSSSSS
 **DO NOT SEND INAPPROPIATE GIFS.
-THE GIF WILL BE BLACKLISTED AND YOU WILL GET BANNED FOR 1 DAY TO A WEEK DEPENDING ON THE SEVERITY**
-**No racial slurs**
+THE GIF WILL BE BLACKLISTED** **No racial slurs**

-# Update Logs Dec.
-9, 2025
+# Update Logs Jan.
+26, 2026
--you can use gifs as ur profile picture
--profile pics now show in chats
+**-HUGE UPDATE - USERNAME AND PASSWORD SYSTEM!
+NO MORE ANNOYING ACCOUNT PROBLEMS!**
+**To get these new account changes, youll need to logout of your current account and create a new account**

--mod and admin rank (mod applications at https://forms.gle/bb6tn6ZMCXoPCZps6)
+-blacklisting gifs work properly (haha femboy gif posters) -mod and admin rank (mod applications at https://forms.gle/bb6tn6ZMCXoPCZps6)